 Among the Digital Collections on the Library of Congress website are some that contain books, pamphlets, and/or other printed materials.
 File formats vary with some including page images, some with only transcriptions, and some with both.

-E-books and electronic copies of print materials are linked from bibliographic records in the Library of Congress Online Catalog.
+E-books and electronic copies of print materials held by the Library of Congress are linked from bibliographic records in the Library of Congress Online Catalog.
 The main providers of this online content are described and linked below.

 NLS is a free braille and talking book library service for people with temporary or permanent low vision, blindness, or a physical disability that prevents them from reading or holding the printed page.